 When Nick Parsons appears to be murdered his wife Libby is tried and convicted.
-Six years later Libby is paroled and with the help of Travis Lehman (her parole officer) she sets out to find her son and the truth behind the "murder".Written by
+Six years later Libby is paroled and is pursued by Travis Lehman (her parole officer) as she sets out to find her son and settle the score with Nick.Written by

 Les MacDonald at <email@example.com>

 18 of 44 people found this review helpful.